-Pricing Supplement No. Preliminary Pricing Supplement - Subject to Completion (To Prospectus dated April 20, 2009 and Series L Prospectus Supplement dated April 21, 2009) November 19, 2010
+Pricing Supplement No. 507 (To Prospectus dated April 20, 2009 and Series L Prospectus Supplement dated April 21, 2009) December 1, 2010

-Fixed to Floating Rate Notes with Minimum Interest Rate, due December [], 2015
+Fixed to Floating Rate Notes with Minimum Interest Rate, due December 3, 2015

-- The notes are senior unsecured debt securities issued by Bank of America Corporation.
-All payments and return of principal on the notes are subject to our credit risk. - The notes will mature on December [], 2015.
-At maturity, you will receive a cash payment equal to 100% of the principal amount of your notes, plus any accrued and unpaid interest. - Interest will be paid on March [], June [], September [], and December [] of each year, beginning on March [], 2011. - · The notes will accrue interest at the following rates during their term: - From the issue date to, but excluding, December [], 2011, the notes will bear interest at the fixed rate of 3.25% per annum. - From December [], 2011 to, but excluding, the maturity date, the notes will bear interest at a floating rate equal to 3-month LIBOR plus the Spread.
-The "Spread" will equal 1.25%.
-The minimum rate of interest payable on the notes during any interest period is 1.25% (the "Floor"). - · We will not have the option to redeem the notes prior to maturity. - The notes are issued in minimum denominations of \$1,000 and whole multiples of \$1,000. - The notes will not be listed on any securities exchange. - · In connection with this offering, Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S") is acting in its capacity as principal for your account. - The CUSIP number for the notes is 06048WER7. - The notes will be offered at varying public offering prices related to prevailing market prices.
-The public offering price will include accrued interest from December [], 2010, if settlement occurs after that date. - The purchase price of the notes to the selling agent will be [99.50]% of the principal amount of the notes.
+- · The notes are senior unsecured debt securities issued by Bank of America Corporation.
+All payments and return of principal on the notes are subject to our credit risk. - The notes will mature on December 3, 2015.
+At maturity, you will receive a cash payment equal to 100% of the principal amount of your notes, plus any accrued and unpaid interest. - · Interest will be paid on March 3rd, June 3rd, September 3rd, and December 3rd of each year, beginning on March 3, 2011. - · The notes will accrue interest at the following rates during their term: - From the issue date to, but excluding, December 3, 2011, the notes will bear interest at the fixed rate of 3.25% per annum. - From December 3, 2011 to, but excluding, the maturity date, the notes will bear interest at a floating rate equal to 3-month LIBOR plus the Spread.
+The "Spread" is equal to 1.25%.
+The minimum rate of interest payable on the notes during any interest period is 1.25% (the "Floor"). - · We will not have the option to redeem the notes prior to maturity. - The notes are issued in minimum denominations of \$1,000 and whole multiples of \$1,000. - The notes will not be listed on any securities exchange. - · In connection with this offering, Merrill Lynch, Pierce, Fenner & Smith Incorporated ("MLPF&S") is acting in its capacity as principal for your account. - The CUSIP number for the notes is 06048WER7. - The notes have been offered at varying public offering prices related to prevailing market prices.
+The public offering price will include accrued interest from December 3, 2010, if settlement occurs after that date. - The purchase price of the notes to the selling agent is 99.50% of the principal amount of the notes.